 Age is just a number

 Due to advancements in veterinary medicine and pet wellness, many pets are living long, healthy, and satisfying lives.
 Also, your pet may be thriving in their senior years.

 All different types of pets are ready and waiting for their next forever home.
 Senior pets are sitting in animal shelters and rescue organizations around the globe, just waiting for the chance to meet their forever family.
 Could it be you?

 Senior pets are amazing companions.
-You will have an instant addition to your squad, a co-pilot for your travels, and a best friend for all your adventures.
-Next time you are at the shelter, take the time to stop by and meet a senior pal.
+You may have a cuddle bug for your couch, a co-pilot for your travels, and a best friend for all your adventures.
+Next time you’rere at the shelter, take the time to stop by and meet a senior pal.
 You might find your next forever friend is there waiting for you.

 Have you adopted a furry friend?
 Tell us in the comments below.

 To learn more about pet adoption, read I Adopted a Dog during COVID-19 (and Here’s What I Learned)